international employment law firm alliance L&E Global

 Unions form the primary source of employee representation in Australia.
 However, given their rapidly declining membership base, isolated but significant examples of alternative employee representation are emerging.

 Suncorp Group, which employs over 16,000 individuals with only 4% union membership, is an exponent of a newer approach.
-Within the organisation is a body called Suncorp Group Employee Council, to which employees elect 25 councilors.
+Within the organisation is a body called Suncorp Group Employee Council, to which employees elect 25 councillors.
 These individuals then lobby management for employee rights issues.
 While its role is limited with regard to decision making within the Group, it has been effective in increasing employee voice and maintaining a more cooperative relationship between employees and management.

-Australian medical manufacturer Cochlear has employed a similar model.
+Australian medical manufacturer, Cochlear, has employed a similar model.
 After disagreements with the Australian Manufacturing Workers Union over enterprise bargaining agreements, the primary form of representation for workers became the internal Employee Consultative Committee, which occupied a similar role to the Suncorp Group Employee Council.
 The body has had limited influence over management and has rather focused on social aspects of life at the company.

 Any questions